axone-protocol/docs/docs/whitepaper/solution.md

 Zones can be nested and overlapping, as one resource or service can participate in many Zones, and many applications can be built on top of one Zone.
 The whole is greater than the sum of its parts: **this is the Dataverse.**

 **What's the purpose ?**
-**Creating a general purpose Ecosysteme that enables XaaS integration** Anything that is presented to the Protocol as a Service, whatever it does, wherever it is hosted or deployed (in the cloud or on premise), whoever provides it, it can be used by the Protocol.
+**Creating a general purpose Ecosystem that enables XaaS integration** Anything that is presented to the Protocol as a Service, whatever it does, wherever it is hosted or deployed (in the cloud or on premise), whoever provides it, it can be used by the Protocol.
 Therein lies **the integration power of the protocol**, which brings infinite scalability and extensibility to the entire Axone ecosystem.
 The description of each resource referenced in the protocol ensures their proper processing by the different entities of the protocol.